 Larger firms may take up to half a dozen or so trainees a year; the smallest will recruit on an occasional basis.
 It is in this part of the profession where salaries are the lowest.
-The SRA's minimum required salary for trainees was scrapped from 1 August 2014.
-Employers now only have to adhere to the national minimum wage, which was bumped up to £6.70 in October 2015.
+While the Law Society recommends a minimum salary of £20,276 in London and £18,183 outside, we know of several small-town firms which pay lower than this.

 Find out more by reading our feature about High-street firms and our article on Training on the high-street at three specific firms.
 We also recommend you read our feature on Legal aid cuts and reforms to find out how these are affecting the sector.